InftyAI/llmaz/docs/examples/README.md

 ### Deploy models serving by SGLang

 By default, we use [vLLM](https://github.com/vllm-project/vllm) as the inference backend, however, if you want to use other backends like [SGLang](https://github.com/sgl-project/sglang), see [examples](./sglang/) here.

+### Deploy models serving by llama.cpp

+[llama.cpp](https://github.com/ggerganov/llama.cpp) can serve models on a wide variety of hardwares, such as CPU, see [examples](./llamacpp/) here.